awfixers-stuff/awbot/DEVELOPMENT.md

    This will automatically:
    - Set up the Nix development environment
    - Create a Python virtual environment in `.venv/`
+   - Download generic Linux Prisma engines (NixOS compatible)
    - Install all Python dependencies using Poetry
    - Install pre-commit hooks
-   - Generate the Prisma client
+   - Generate the Prisma client with custom engines
    - Provide helpful information about available commands

 3. Start developing!
 The environment is now ready.